Kazakhstan Continues its Ambitious Plans for Renewable Power Capacity Increase and Pursues Clean Energy Leadership Position Among the CIS States

 Current Power Market Situation and Forecast of Electricity Consumption in the Republic of Kazakhstan

 More than 70 percent of Kazakhstan’s electricity is produced in ageing coal-fired plants, served by the large volumes of cheap local coal in the northeast part of the country, according to the Kazakhstan Solar Photovoltaic (PV) Power Market Outlook 2020 ÷ 2030.
 Consequently, the energy sector, in particular power and heat generation, accounts for 80 per cent of the country’s carbon emissions.
 The growth of the national economy requires the accelerated development of the electric power industry.
-The main factors for the stable development of the sector are significant investments and effective management for reliable power supply to consumers in Kazakhstan.
+The main factors for the stable development of the sector are significant investments and effective management for reliable power supply to Kazakhstan's consumers.

 Country Focus on Renewable Energy

 The “National Concept for Transition to a Green Economy up to 2050” has been approved in Kazakhstan in 2013.
 This concept established the principles of the green economy as a future development path.

 Chart 1: Share of Renewable Energy Capacity in the Power Mix of Kazakhstan 2020 ÷ 2030 (in %); Source: Ministry of Energy of the Republic of Kazakhstan, Renewable Market Watch™

 Kazakhstan aims renewable energy (RE) to reach 50% of its power mix by 2050, with intermediate targets of 3% by 2020, 6% by 2025 and 10% by 2030.
 One of the main instruments to attract the required investments will be the renewable energy auctions mechanism launched in May 2018.
 Kazakhstan may receive support to reach their renewable energy objectives by the European Commission, which can mobilize upon request specific technical assistance under the EU Technical Assistance Facility for Sustainable Energy.